 7 Steps to Recycle Stock Options in an Employee Tender Offer

-The way you recycle stock options in a tender offer is pretty straight forward:
+The way you recycle stock options in a tender offer is pretty straightforward:

 1. Organize the Stock Options You Have Available